Getting Started

 SELECT * FROM mflog ORDER BY logid DESC

-During the development process, or any time after the initial build use the following to update the structure.
-Note that this procedure is illustrated again in a next example
+During development, or any time after the initial build, use the following to update the structure.
+Note that this procedure is illustrated again in the next example.

 EXEC dbo.spMFDropAndUpdateMetadata